American Family Insurance

 Phase 3 - Synthesizing Data

-- Identified which UX-specific content needs aren’t covered by current CX or marketing personas
+- I Identified which UX-specific content needs aren’t covered by current CX or marketing personas

-- Grouped the content by research source and ranked it by priority—essential, important, and nice to have
+- Grouped the content by research source and ranked it by priority—essential, important, and nice to have, and

 - Narrowed it to six key content areas and their supporting sources, which became the core building blocks for our UX personas